 - Bio-based/Renewable Materials: increasing the use of plant-based packaging materials, including fiber/paper packaging and plant-based bioplastics.

 - Responsible Fiber Sourcing: following a procurement policy for fiber/paper packaging aimed at encouraging responsible forest management, protecting and preserving forest health, and preventing long-term deforestation.

 - Eliminating Unfavorable Materials: phasing out or outright elimination of substances of concern or materials perceived as problematic, usually related to considerations around toxicity.

 - Material Efficiency: reducing the amount of packaging materials required, measured by packaging weight.

 - Volumetric Efficiency: improving the product-to-package ratio by eliminating unnecessary airspace, potentially increasing cube efficiency and allowing more efficient transportation of packaged products.

-- Recyclability: improving packaging design to increase compatibility with existing recycling streams.
+- Design for Recovery: improving packaging design to increase compatibility with existing recovery streams.